helium/HIP/0055-validator-challenges.md

 To address these issues the core developers have been working on design and implementation of an alternative PoC Challenge mechanism we call Validator Challenges.
-In brief, Validator Challenges move the role of generating Challenges to the Consensus Group.
+In brief, Validator Challenges move the role of generating Challenges to the Validator pool.
 This not only allows us to free Hotspots from the burden of following the blockchain but it also moves the entities initiating Challenges to machines with much more stable and predictable networking which reduces the likelihood of connectivity failures.
 Hotspots can become clients of